tstiddy/nodejs-webhooks-rest-sample/README.md

 To use the Webhook sample, you need the following:

 * [Node.js](https://nodejs.org/) version 4 or 5.
-* An app registered in Azure.
+* An app registered in Microsoft Azure.
 You can use the [Office 365 app registration tool](http://dev.office.com/app-registration).
 It simplifies app registration.
 Use the following parameters:

 |     Parameter   |              Value             |
 |----------------:|:-------------------------------|